 In many countries, there is a need to enhance the awareness and understanding of e-commerce and its implications.
-This applies to the general public as well as to enterprises, organizations and Governments.
-A lack of relevant skills hampers the uptake of e-commerce in many ways, from the development of smart legislative and regulatory systems down to helping microenterprises leverage digital services from the outset.
+This applies to the general public as well as to enterprises, organizations and governments.
+A lack of relevant skills hampers the uptake of e-commerce in many ways, from the development of smart legislative and regulatory systems down to helping micro enterprises leverage digital services from the outset.
 Addressing existing gaps typically requires effective collaboration between public sector organizations and the private sector in order to take appropriate action to facilitate the development of relevant skills.

-Aid for eTrade will facilitate better access to capacity-building for the public sector and guidance on future actions by developing a set of training and support manuals, and providing guidance on the establishment of appropriate national structures for the support and promotion of ecommerce, such as training, the organization of events and the collection of data.
-Aid for eTrade will also develop the blueprint for a programme that countries could implement to provide MSME training in relation to e-commerce and managing international operations, access to peer-to-peer coaching and mentoring for inspiration and exchanges of experiences, and manuals and handbooks for MSMEs.
-These services would be delivered at the national level by an alliance of development partners, public sector partners, and would be managed and scaled with private sector partners.
-This programme could be combined with a country's existing trade support programme and/or business start-up efforts.
+Aid for eTrade will facilitate better access to capacity building for the public sector and guidance on future actions by (i) developing a set of training and support manuals and (ii) providing guidance on the establishment of appropriate national structures for the support and promotion of e-commerce, such as training, the organization of events, collection of data, etc. Aid for eTrade will also develop the blueprint for a program that countries could implement in order to provide (i) MSME training in relation to e-commerce and managing international operations, (ii) access to peer-to-peer coaching/mentoring for inspiration and exchange of experience, and (iii) manuals/handbooks for MSMEs.
+These services would be delivered at national level by an alliance of development partners, public sector partners and managed and scaled with private sector partners.
+This programme could be combined with a country's existing trade support program and/or business start-up efforts.